centrifugal/helm-charts/charts/centrifugo/README.md

 ## Upgrading

+### v9 -> v10

+In v10 we are using Centrifugo v5 as base appVersion.
+See [Centrifugo v5.0.0 release notes](https://github.com/centrifugal/centrifugo/releases/tag/v5.0.0).

 ### v8 -> v9

 In v9 we are using Centrifugo v4 as base appVersion.
 See [Centrifugo v4.0.0 release notes](https://github.com/centrifugal/centrifugo/releases/tag/v4.0.0).